 - Grand Caverns – Discovered in 1804, the cave opened for tours in 1806.
 It is the oldest continually 0perating show cave in the U.S. It was once called a Grotto, and is the basis of the name of the Town of Grottoes.

 - Virginia Birding and Wildlife Trail – Virginia is home to 400 species of birds, 250 species of fish, 150 species of land and water mammals, 150 species of amphibians and reptiles, and a variety of aquatic and land invertebrates.
 This was the first statewide program of its kind in the U.S.

 Augusta County offers many theaters, restaurants, and live music performances.
 The Staunton Augusta Art Center is the hub of arts and culture in the area.
 The center’s galleries change exhibits regularly.
 Art instruction is offered at times.
 It is located in Staunton’s Beverley Historic District, in a structure built in 1894 as a hotel.
 The design of the building is in the French Second Empire style.
 Located in the building are the American Shakespeare Center and an Artisan’s Shop.

 Call Altizer Law, P.C.

 We genuinely hope you will never need a personal injury or medical malpractice attorney.
 Should you need us, however, you can expect compassion from our staff, and a relentless pursuit of justice on your behalf.
 If you are injured due to the misdeeds, mistakes, or negligence of another person or organization, we hope you will call upon us.
-Our attorneys have the knowledge, experience, and winning record you want in your corner when you must fight for justice.
+Bettina and her team have the knowledge, experience, and winning record you want in your corner when you must fight for justice.